 The department will treat any benefits paid after the healing date set by the tiebreaker doctor as an "overpayment."
 Insurers may take credit for overpayments by using them to offset other benefit payments which might be owed (for example, permanent disability benefits) as a result of the injury.
 Although the department has no authority to order reimbursement, insurers sometimes initiate collection actions through the court system to recover overpayments.

 The appointment of a tiebreaker doctor will not limit either party's right to a hearing

 The tiebreaker opinion is likely to carry significant weight in any further litigation.
 However, by consenting to a tiebreaker exam, the employee does not give up the right to a formal hearing on the issues resolved by the tiebreaker doctor's opinion.
 In fact, either party may pursue a hearing.
-Similarly, the tiebreaker exam does not prevent the parties from settling any issue which issue that is the subject of a tiebreaker exam by compromise or stipulation at any time.
+Similarly, the tiebreaker exam does not prevent the parties from settling any issue that is the subject of a tiebreaker exam by compromise or stipulation at any time.

 The tiebreaker doctor schedules and conducts exam and sends report to WCD

 Generally, when the department appoints the tiebreaker doctor, the doctor will:

 - Contact the injured employee within 24 hours to schedule an exam;